Marlins vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have a 40-26 record in games they were listed as the moneyline favorite (winning 60.6% of those games).
+- The Marlins have won 59.7% of the games this season when they were the moneyline favorite (40-27).

-- Based on this game's moneyline, the Marlins' implied win probability is 54.5%.
+- Based on this matchup's moneyline, the Marlins' implied win probability is 57.4%.

-- Miami has combined with opponents to go over the total 73 times this season for a 73-76-6 record against the over/under.
+- Miami has combined with opponents to hit the over on the total 74 times this season for a 74-77-6 record against the over/under.

 - The Marlins have covered 66.7% of their games this season, going 4-2-0 against the spread.